 A cylindrical, acrylic hull, which serves as the main housing unit for all the electrical components (including the battery), is the only physical element being reused from the Panther [2].
-Consequently, waterproofing plays a vital role in the design of the hull, being that if the seals around the hull fail, our vehicle will fail.
+As a transparent material, it allows to quickly diagnose and identify problems even while sealed and submerged underwater, but consequently weaker than other materials such as aluminum and polycarbonate.
 A thorough hydrostatic analysis was simulated in Autodesk Fusion to ensure structure failure due to increased water pressure would not cause the hull to fail.